About Me & The Lost Compass

 There's something wonderful but difficult to describe about suddenly finding yourself walking the road you always dreamed about taking.
 But that is what's possible, and that's what this is all about.

-It is a resource for conservation happenings, historic preservation, and environmental fundraising you might be interested in.
+The Lost Compass is a resource for conservation happenings, historic preservation, and environmental fundraising you might be interested in.
 In December 2020 I earned the Global Sustainable Tourism Council’s Professional Certificate in Sustainable Tourism.

 Please contact The Lost Compass at firstname.lastname@example.org